roadwarriorslive/Pipulate/README.rst

 login prompt.
 Choose which Google account you want to use to access Sheets.
 It must have permission to the sheet you're manipulating.
-It also asks for various other Google Service permissions while it has the chance, in case you plan on using this to track YouTube view-counts and such.
+It also asks for various other Google Service permissions while it has the chance, in case you plan on using Pipulate to track your YouTube view-counts and such, which you should totally do.

 In case you're wondering why I recommend the convention of importing pipulate as gs, it's because my other project GoodSheet got fully wrapped in here, and I